-As I shared with Mike about feeling so safe and every boy in the Total Very quietly-so much so peaceful in his home, 16-Care Group earn the covet- that I heard him only year-old Josiah, the Hawk's ed God Medal of A- because I was sitting next senior patrol guide (whose chievement, the highest to him-Jimmy answered: patents had sent him to a honor a boy can earn in "I'm not sleeping.
-I just military school to try to feel so relaxed and peaceful curtail his involvement with I was privileged to sit in when I come to your the gangs at one point in his life), said: "Yeah, Com-As I related Jimmy's mander.
-That's exactly how
+Care Group earn the covet- that I heard him only year-old Josiah, the Hawk's ed God Medal of A- because I was sitting next senior patrol guide (whose chievement, the highest to him-Jimmy answered: patents had sent him to a honor a boy can earn in "I'm not sleeping.
+I just military school to try to feel so relaxed and peaceful curtail his involvement with I was privileged to sit in when I come to your the gangs at one point in his named the comment to Commander I used to feel when I could boys home, he told me Jimmy's Jimmy (as well the as most Rangers in the

+As I shared with Mike about feeling so safe and life), said: "Yeah, Com-As I related Jimmy's mander.
+That's exactly how Mike after we'd taken the come to your house."

-Later that week, I story: watched Josiah and some of other most Rangers in the
+Later that week, I story: watched Josiah and some of other Royal we're working on it."